nextcloud/documentation/admin_manual/enterprise_clients/custom_client_repos.rst

 Custom Client Download Repositories
 ===================================

-You may set up your own local download repositories for your ownCloud desktop clients and mobile apps in :file:`config/config.php`.
+You may set up your own download repositories for your ownCloud desktop clients and mobile apps in :file:`config/config.php`.
 This example shows the default download locations: